 - 1. Enable Auto-Negotiation on the DUT. - 2.
 Establish a connection (not a link) to the DUT. - 3.
-Measure the duration of transmission of FLP bursts on any particular channel.
+Measure the duration of transmission of FLP bursts on the DUT's MDI mode.

 Part B: Timer Within Acceptable Range Channel B